dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 datasets within the same group may be treated the same for a variety of reasons.
 In short, this means loading data is a hard and expensive problem.

-Despite data being stored in different ways, often group want to reapply the same analytical pipeline to these datasets.
+Despite data being stored in many different ways, often groups want to reapply the same analytical pipeline to these datasets.
 However if the data pipeline is tightly coupled to a particular way of loading the data for later analytical steps, it may be very difficult if not impossible to reuse an existing